 Step 4.
 Select and Restore

-Now select your desired backup and hit the restore.
+Now select your desired backup and hit the restore., in

 For further information about how backup systems work, the available options for configuring them, and for setting up remote backups (available on V2), please see the articles listed below.